Computer Locking Systems

 - Expansion slot brackets for IBM compatibles.

-The University Purchasing Office and the Computing and Information Technology Offices will screen all requests for personal computers to ensure that security locking systems are included.
+The University Procurement Services Office and the Computing and Information Technology Offices will screen all requests for personal computers to ensure that security locking systems are included.
 Requests that do not contain these systems will be returned to the purchaser with a list of the recommended locking system vendors.